28 Things Not to Miss in San Francisco

 Go to an Outdoor Festival

 Outdoor festivals have been a popular San Francisco activity for people of all ages.
 The Yerba Buena Gardens Festival takes place during the summer months of May-October, hosting dining, shopping and cultural activities for the whole family.
 The Stern Grove Festival, a San Francisco tradition since 1938, is a free outdoor music festival that has welcomed performers like The Doobie Brothers, Talib Kweli, and others.
 Visit Golden Gate Park for the Hardly Strictly Bluegrass music festival, which happens every October.
+Please note: Most major outdoor festivals have been postponed, canceled, or turned into virtual events in light of public health requirements.

 Go on a Walking Tour